 “It’s an enormous benefit to combine the traditions that come with a big industry with innovative thinking,” she says.
 The fact that her role was going to be brand new was a big reason for her wanting to come back to Scania.
 The kind of work Maria Paavola does is something that has existed at passenger car manufacturers for several years.
 The ISO26262 safety standard is now also applicable to heavy vehicles, meeting demands for an international, common standard for vehicles that focuses on systems that are critical for electricity.
 In short, it’s a way of making something that's safe even safer.

 In Paavola’s view, this field has a lot of room for development, and will affect how people see Scania in the future.
 “No matter how many cool things we develop here, for most people Scania will always be synonymous with trucks, but actually we're on an extremely exciting journey that takes us from products to services.
-Our future customers will want a system that fulfills their demands – not a truck.”
+Our future customers will want a system—not a truck—that fulfills their demands.”

-As if her work and the Teknikkvinnor consultancy were not enough, Paavola is planning to get a truck driving licence.
+As if her work and the Teknikkvinnor consultancy were not enough, Paavola is planning to get a truck driving license.
 This proactive approach is typical of her, since she has found that in-depth, practical knowledge about the product makes her professional life easier.
-It’s also partly down to her role as a Safety Manager, which means she needs to work with colleagues from many different departments.
+It’s also partly due to her role as a Safety Manager, which means she needs to work with colleagues from many different departments.